 5. Step back in time at St Fagans National History Museum

 If there is anything that I have learnt about the Welsh way of life, it is that they are extremely proud of their heritage and that they preserve as much of it as they can.
 St Fagans is a step back in time.
 It is full of historical items and buildings each displaying its own true history.
 Every building at St Fagans was carefully dismantled and rebuilt here in this little village.
 If you want to know what life used to be like, hundreds of years ago, or even in the post-war era or 1980s then check out this place.
 Another bonus – admission is free!

 6. Visit Roman remains in Caerleon

 Wait, what?
 Roman remains in Wales?
 So this is something that I never knew about!
 Turns out Caerleon was once the site for a Roman Fortress, baths and amphitheatre.
 This was a bit of an eye-opener for me as I had no idea that Wales had ever been part of the Roman Empire! (it is not something they teach you at school in Australia.)
 Once again entry to these venues is free, and each display offers ways for young kids to be engaged, with simple signage explaining the history, and even a dress-up room in the museum.

 7. A day out exploring Cardiff City

 For a small city, this place certainly has plenty to offer.

-- Check out Cardiff Castle, and learn about its history, even the part that It played during World War 2, where the castles walls were used to provide shelter from surrounding air raids.
+- Check out Cardiff Castle, and learn about its history, even the part that It played during World War 2, where the walls of the castle were used to provide shelter from surrounding air raids.